 Healthy Campus also coordinates Aspire to Be Well, a peer-led health- and safety-focused dialog presented by Healthy Campus facilitators.
 This 90-minute dialog covers areas key to maintaining a healthy and safe lifestyle, including overall wellness, alcohol and other drug misuse prevention, mental health and suicide prevention, and interpersonal violence prevention, while focusing on bystander intervention.

 Presentations and information focused on the following areas are available as requested and online: alcohol and other drugs, anxiety, body image, building social connections, depression, eating disorders, interpersonal violence, mental health, nutrition, safety on social media, sexual health, sleep, stress, suicide, sustainability, tobacco and other health-related topics.

 University policy requires that all students registered for six or more credit hours on campus during the fall or spring semester or three or more on-campus credit hours during a summer session pay the University health fee.
-The health fee provides access to the professional service of physicians, nurse practitioners, psychologists, counselors and health educators at no additional cost.
-Students pay for pharmaceuticals, labs, x-rays, orthopedic equipment, specialty clinics and the psychiatrist.
+The health fee provides access to the professional service of physicians, nurse practitioners, psychologists, counselors and health educators at no additional cost; reduced costs for medical diagnostics; and an after-hours urgent care excess insurance benefit for injuries.
+Students pay for pharmaceuticals, orthopedic equipment, specialty clinics and the psychiatrist.
 Payment is expected at the time of service and may be made by cash, check, most credit cards or TigerStripe.